-Before you can sell your Bitcoin, you’ll need to transfer it into the wallet of your chosen exchange.
-This means you’ll need to log in to your exchange account, find the deposit address for Bitcoin, and then transfer BTC from your external wallet to that address.
+Deposit Bitcoin into your account Before you can sell your Bitcoin, you’ll need to transfer it into the wallet of your chosen exchange.
+Find the deposit address for Bitcoin and then transfer BTC from your external wallet to that address.

-Once your transfer has been completed, it’s time to click through to the trading page on your chosen platform.
-You can then search for the currency pair you want to trade, in this case BTC/IDR, and enter all the details of your transaction.
+Sell Bitcoin Once your transfer has been completed, you can then search for the currency pair you want to trade on the exchange you’re using.
+In this case BTC/IDR, and enter all the details of your transaction.